m-labs/artiq/doc/manual/core_drivers_reference.rst

 Core drivers reference
 ======================

-These drivers are for peripherals closely integrated into the core device, which do not follow the controller paradigm.
+These drivers are for peripherals closely integrated into the core device, which do not use the controller mechanism.

 :mod:`artiq.coredevice.rtio` module
 -----------------------------------